EmilyMansfield/cpp-rpg-tutorial/README.md

 ## Building the code

-The following script will clone the required repositories and build the project's source on *nix systems.
+The following script will clone the required repositories and build the project's source on \*nix systems.
-You'll need to have `git`, `clang` and `cmake` installed for the script to work
+You'll need to have `git`, `clang` and `cmake` installed for the script to work.

 ```bash
 # Clone jsonbox & this tutorial